opengauss-mirror/docs/docs/en/tool_and_commandreference/gs_collector.md

 ## Background<a name="en-us_topic_0237152334_en-us_topic_0059778085_section1813744893314"></a>

 When openGauss is faulty, gs\_collector can be used to collect information about the OS, logs, and configuration file, helping you locate the fault.
 You can use the **-C** parameter to specify the information to be collected.
-[Table 1](#en-us_topic_0237152334_table18101312318) describes the information that can be collected.
+[Table 1](#Table 1) describes the information that can be collected.

-**Table 1** Information to be collected by gs\_collector
+**Table 1** Information to be collected by gs\_collector<a id="Table 1"></a>

 <a name="zh-cn_topic_0237152334_table18101312318"></a>